juanjodevio/fluentdlt-lite/README.md

 ## 🧠 Philosophy

-**FluentDLT** (`fldt`) is a fluent interface wrapper for [dlt (data load tool)](https://dlthub.com) that makes building data pipelines intuitive and readable.
+**FluentDLT-lite** (`fldt`) is a fluent interface wrapper for [dlt (data load tool)](https://dlthub.com) that makes building data pipelines intuitive and readable.
 Write pipelines that read like English, with full type safety and comprehensive error handling.

 ```python
 from fldt import FluentPipeline